xlly-s/FORZA-6-AUCTION-HOUSE-SNIPER/README.md

-# FORZA HORIZEN 6 AUCTION HOUSE SNIPER
+# FORZA HORIZON 6 AUCTION HOUSE SNIPER
 An sniper bot dedicated to the forza horizen 6 auction house, using python and image recongition.

 This bot utilitses the python coding language and the: time, pyautogui, and keyboard libaries in order to make sniping as quick as possible.